Addendum - Electrical Equipment

 Here you depend on batteries... you should first test how long the battery of your laptop will last, because this is the most power consuming device of the entire equipment.

-Important: when you shut down your laptop at home before you leave for a photo session, disable all superflous apps and processes (like file syncs, backups etc.).
+Important: when you shut down your laptop at home before you leave for a photo session, disable all superfluous apps and processes (like file syncs, backups etc.).
 You might even disable all network adapters (LAN, WiFi, Bluetooth), but this may become a problem if you try to plate solve during the sequence.

 Alternative 1: You can use a DC-AC converter (e.g. 12V = > 230V~) and run your laptop on the battery of your car.
 I have not yet tested this and in this scenario check that the battery of your car is still in a good shape so that you still can get home at the end of the session.